cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 ### Open Policy Agent

-CVAT system roles are based on the OPA microservice having [REST API](https://www.openpolicyagent.org/docs/latest/rest-api/).
+CVAT system roles are based on the [Open Policy Agent](https://www.openpolicyagent.org/)(OPA) microservice having [REST API](https://www.openpolicyagent.org/docs/latest/rest-api/).
+Thus, CVAT sends HTTP requests (Query) to OPA that replies with "allow" or "deny" in the simplest case (Decision).
 OPA is the Policy Decision Point (PDP), and it makes decisions, and CVAT is the Policy Enforcement Point (PEP), and enforces these decisions by providing information about requested resources or responding with an error.